kitchell/DeepLearningTutorial_LBspectrum/Introduction.md

 Another example: If you had five categories: `[A, B, C, D, E]`, a subject belonging to category 'C' would be represented by `[0, 0, 1, 0, 0]`.

+Please continue on the the [Introduction to Keras](https://github.com/kitchell/DeepLearningTutorial_LBspectrum/blob/master/keras_basics.md).
+Keras is the python library we will be using to create neural networks.